robbutcher2001/tdd-tutorial/README.md

   - Convert to 'Capitalise Case Text With Spaces'
 - The UI design and UX is down to the discretion of the developer – there are no requirements for these.

+### Requirements Analysis

 Okay, now we have our requirements.
 Let's think about them from a developers' point-of-view.
 By this, I do not mean low-level code implementation, but more what should the finished product look like from a UI perspective.
 The requirements outlined above scream some initial obvious points:

 - There should be a single input field.
 We can get this element by its accessible role i.e. 'textbox'.
 We will expect only one of these to be returned by the test query as the requirements state only an 'input field' should exist.
 - There will be several buttons to perform actions on the input text.
 We can get all of these buttons using a role query then find the one we want to click on in the test by inspecting its 'label'.
 - Assert there is an unordered list (ul) present on the page.
 You'd expect this 'ul' to be the output area containing the 'output cards'.
 The requirements do not state whether the 'output cards' should be unordered or ordered.
 Let's assume unordered for now but let's go back to the PO for some clarity on the requirements on this.
 - An 'output card' should then be represented by a List Item (li).
-Once you've queried the markup in your test to return all list items, you'll then be able to assert an 'output cards' content.
+Once you've queried the markup in your test to return all list items, you'll then be able to assert the contents of each 'output card'.

 One of my little tricks is to write tests asserting for accessible roles like 'textbox', 'button', 'list', 'link' and 'checkbox'.
 This will force us to write an implementation later on that is accessible.
 Two birds, one stone and all that!